leonlinsx/minimal-mistakes/_posts/2019-07-05-query-news.md

 So the intent for now is to have a Q&A format for news events as they happen.
 People will pitch in questions they have on a topic, and someone (who?) will answer them.

 The landing page is simple, ordering questions in chronological order, with the most recent day first.
 I'm unsure how questions are sorted within the day itself.
 I'd assume the order is fixed once the questions are posted, since the timing listed for the updates doesn't seem to affect the order.
+The site works well on mobile as well.

 ![Home]({{ site.url }}{{ site.baseurl }}/assets/images/query/query-front-page.png)